Bienvenue au Québec!

-Quebec was originally inhabited by a host of Native peoples.
-Its natural richness attracted French traders in the 15th century, who started to form colonies and, eventually, two satellite cities – Montreal and Quebec City.
+Quebec was originally inhabited by Native Americans.
+Its natural richness attracted French traders in the 16th century, who started to form colonies and, eventually, two satellite cities – Montreal and Quebec City.
 The province of Quebec would later fall under Imperial English rule in the 18th century and gain a certain governmental independence in the 1960s.
 Today, Quebec provides a mishmash of cultures (from the Québécois, Anglophones and immigrants from the 4 corners of the world)

 Québec's medical education system is different from the one of the rest of Canada.

 Here, there are two paths available to get in medical school:

 Path 1: After highschool, we have 2 years of CEGEP (Collège d'enseignement général et professionnel, sometimes known in English as a "General and Vocational College") before getting in university.
 It could be compared, to a certain extent, to a lycée in France.
 Upon graduation from CEGEP, we can apply for medical school, an option that Canadians from other provinces and American students do not have.
 If we get into medical school directly from there, a premed (preparatory) year is sometimes necessary to learn all relevant subjects traditionally taught in a bachelor’s degree in biomedical sciences.
 After that, we have 2 preclinical years followed by 2 clinical years (clerkship), then residency (2-5 years).

 Path 2: Students may get in medical school after having completed a bachelor’s degree, a master’s, or even a doctorate.
 Students going through this path may skip the premed year if they have all the necessary prerequisites.
 It is also possible to have older students who have already been involved in the workforce to join us back in our ranks, albeit rare.
 They all follow the same courses as Path 1 after the premed year.